Abernaughty/git-maber/blackjack-web/README.md

 - Responsive design that works on desktop and mobile
 - Loan system when balance runs low

+## Technologies Used

+- HTML5
+- CSS3
+- Vanilla JavaScript (ES6+)
+- Local Storage API for persistence
+- No external libraries or frameworks required

 ## How to Play

 1. Use the slider to set your bet amount